IBM-Blockchain-Identity/verify-creds-samples/README.md

 Play with these samples to learn how to integrate the [openssi-websdk](https://github.com/IBM-Blockchain-Identity/openssi-websdk) into your own website.

+For more information on the project surrounding these samples, take a look at [our docs](https://docs.info.verify-creds.com/).

 ## Try it out

 We've provided some live samples that you can play with without needing to download or build any code.
 Use these if